 How to Make Blueberry Muffins

-- Take a small bowl and add sugar, flour, butter, and cinnamon.
+- Use a small bowl to make your crumble topping.
 Use a fork to mix it together, lightly breaking the butter into the mixture, the mixture will have a coarse texture.
 This will be your strusel topping.

 - Preheat oven to 350 F.

-- Take a large bowl and add the flour, sugar, salt, and baking powder.
+- Take a large bowl and add 1 cup of your flour, sugar, salt, and baking powder.
 Mix it all well.
 In another bowl mix the oil, vanilla, egg, and milk.
 Now mix it well with the flour mixture

 - Fill muffin papers 3/4 of the way full.
 Add topping to the top of each one and gently touch so it stays on the top.